Chinese Broccoli Stir Fry with Garlic Sauce (炒芥籣)

 - In a well heated large skillet (or wok), add 2 tbsp cooking oil.
 Statue the stems over medium-high heat until they turn bright green color (about 2 minutes).
 Season with ¼ tsp coarse salt.
 Add grated garlic and use a wooden spoon to break and coat the garlic over the vegetables.

 - Add leafy parts.
 Quickly toss and scoop the stems and garlic over the leaves.
 Cover with a lid.
 Lower the heat to medium.
 Cook for about 3 minutes until the leaves turn dark green color.
 Season with ¼ tsp coarse salt.
 Give a quick toss.
 Off heat, transfer to a large plate.

 - Season with toasted sesame oil and coconut aminos.
 Serve hot or cold.

-Hot water blanch method to remove bitter taste: Chinese broccoli has a slightly stronger bitter flavor than broccolini.
-If desired, after dice and rinse the vegetables quickly blanch the stems in hot boiling water for 1 minute and leafy parts for 10-15 seconds then shock the veggies in cold water to stop cooking.
+- Hot water blanch method to remove bitter taste: Chinese broccoli has more bitter flavor than broccolini.
+If desired, after dice and rinse the vegetable, quickly blanch the stems in hot boiling water for 1 minute and leafy parts for 10-15 seconds then shock the vegetable in cold water to stop cooking.
 Drain well before sauteing.